shannon112/Arduino_Arbike/README.md

 # Arduino_Arbike
+### This version will not be updated anymore !
+* There is a new version v4.0, check new-master branch or tag v4.0
-Arbike v2.1.
+### Arbike v2.1
-It completely has all basic feature, and also fixed the problem about blink eyes.
+* It completely has all basic feature, and also fixed the problem about blink eyes.

-This code is based on Arduino, is about an intelligent bicycle's lighting system.
+* This code is based on Arduino, is about an intelligent bicycle's lighting system.
-Develop board: Arduino Uno.
+* Develop board: Arduino Uno.

-Main Feature :
+### Main Feature :
-＊ Speed meter — Current speed / Trip distance
+* Speed meter — Current speed / Trip distance
-＊ Front — direction indicators / headlights
+* Front — direction indicators / headlights
-＊ Back — direction indicators / emotional tail lights (var with speed)
+* Back — direction indicators / emotional tail lights (var with speed)
-＊ Automation on/off — brightness / biker sensor
+* Automation on/off — brightness / biker sensor
-＊ Switching button — switch system to auto or manual
+* Switching button — switch system to auto or manual
-＊ Source code is on github ! — the features are continuously update and open to change by anyone.
+* Source code is on github ! — the features are continuously update and open to change by anyone.

-Simple demo ppt :
+### Simple demo ppt :
 http://www.slideshare.net/secret/cXJbitPTAJqqQu